SPORTY-UIUX/Sporty/README.md

-<h1></h1>🎾 Sporty*
+<h1>🎾 Sporty </h1>
-<p>Normal text</p> an adaptive sports app that tailors the entire experience to each user’s interests.
+<p> an adaptive sports app that tailors the entire experience to each user’s interests.
-Through a simple quiz, it builds a customized profile that reflects the user’s chosen sport with unique content and visuals.
+Through a simple quiz, it builds a customized profile that reflects the user’s chosen sport with unique content and visuals.</p>

 <h3></h3>Project Idea
 <p></p>After a quick quiz, Sporty builds a personalized profile that adapts its colors, content, and experience to the user’s chosen sport — from swimming to gymnastics and beyond.